xiix0/scam/README.md

-You will visit the Dung Pits of Glive soon.
+Beauty and harmony are as necessary to you as the very breath of life.